uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

   return "greeting";
 }
 ```
 We want to see these debug messages.
-By default log levels of `ERROR`, `WARN` and `INFO` will be logged.
-All log output will be directed to `System.out` & `System.error` by default so logs will be output to the terminal window(s).
+By default only log levels of `ERROR`, `WARN` and `INFO` will be logged.
+You will change the log level to `DEBUG` using
+configuration.
+All log output will be directed to `System.out` & `System.error` by default, so logs will be output to the terminal window(s).

 2) Edit your fork of the `app-config` repo.
 Create a file called `greeting-config.yml`.
 Add the content below to the file and push the changes back to GitHub.
 ```yml